Anju Malhotra

 Shatha Elnakib

-Shatha Elnakib is an Assistant Scientist in the Department of International Health at JHU.
+Shatha Elnakib is an Assistant Research Professor in the Department of International Health at JHU.
 She is an adolescent sexual and reproductive health (ASRH) researcher, with specific interest in ASRH issues in humanitarian settings.
 Shatha holds an MPH in Epidemiology from Columbia University and a PhD in International Health from the Johns Hopkins Bloomberg School of Public Health.